mvolkmann/blog/src/smalltalk.md

 Colors and other features of the Cuis Smalltalk UI are determined by selecting a theme.
 By default, only two themes are provided, "BrightColorTheme" and "DarkTheme".
-To add more, open the World menu, select Preferences...Themes..., and select "\* Load Additional Themes \*".
+To add more themes, open the World menu, select Preferences...Themes..., and select "\* Load Additional Themes \*".
 This adds the themes "ClassicTheme", "DarkBlueTheme", "DarkColorTheme", "HighContractBlackTheme", "HighContrastWhiteTheme", "LightBluetheme",